bobkrstic/React_RestAPI/README.md

   2. on your Desktop (or anywhere on your machine) create a file db.json
   3. start json server in terminal with this command: json-server --watch db.json
      - json server will find db.json file, since it was installed globaly.
 The file can be anywhere.
+     - make sure first you check this app and see if there is a db.json file.
+If yes, then add the books to it.
   4. add info to your db.json file just so you have some data to test GET request (copy paste below info and save it):
      {
      "books": [